OneMoreSummer/academic-kickstart/content/post/raes-profile-of-english-women’s-u19-wc-squad-not-reflective-of-that-in-the-hundred/index.md

 Potentially the professionalisation of regional EPP & Academy girls programmes could create similar issues around RAEs and Maturation selection bias found in the boys development pathway.

-\* One date of Birth was unavailable.
+\* One date of birth was unavailable.